lseper/blog/_posts/mariokart-tournaments.md

 So obviously, this is unreasonable to do in any fixed amount of time.
 So how do we seed participants in a reasonable amount of time?
 There's a couple approaches, and they each have their trade-offs, but I will be focusing on using what's called the **Swiss Pairing System**.

-### What is Swiss Pairing System?
+### What is the Swiss Pairing System?

 Woah.
 That's a fancy name, but what's it mean?
-The Accelerated Swiss Pairing System matchmaking system used primarily in [Swiss Tournament Systems](https://en.wikipedia.org/wiki/Swiss-system_tournament) to determine relative ranks of competitors quickly.
+The Swiss Pairing System matchmaking system used primarily in [Swiss Tournament Systems](https://en.wikipedia.org/wiki/Swiss-system_tournament) to determine relative ranks of competitors quickly.
 It's most effective at determining the **extremes** of participants (the absolute best, and absolute worst of your participant pool).

 It works like this.
 Let's say we have eight participants in our Mario Kart tournament, Mario, Luigi, Peach, Daisy, Wario, Waluigi, Toad, and Bowser.
 We can list them in no particular order like such:

-1. Mario
+1. 1 - Mario
-2. Luigi
+2. 2 - Luigi
-3. Peach
+3. 3 - Peach
-4. Daisy
+4. 4 - Daisy
-5. Wario
+5. 5 - Wario
-6. Waluigi
+6. 6 - Waluigi
-7. Toad
+7. 7 - Toad
-8. Bowser
+8. 8 - Bowser

 To illustrate how this system can work with any kind of matchup, we'll start with just a traditional 1v1 matchup.
 Our first set of matches can be anything really, but we'll use circle seeding to determine them like so: